2004 Good Friday ambush: History

-On April 5, 2004, Muslim cleric Muqtada al-Sadr called for a jihad against coalition forces and Thursday night, April 8, his Mahdi Militia dropped eight bridges and over-spans around Camp Scania, thus severing the northbound traffic into the Sunni Triangle.
+On April 5, 2004, Shia Muslim cleric Muqtada al-Sadr called for a jihad against coalition forces and Thursday night, April 8, his Mahdi Militia dropped eight bridges and over-spans around Camp Scania, thus severing the northbound traffic into the Sunni Triangle.
 He was hoping to starve the 1st Cavalry Division of fuel and ammunition.
 Consequently, the 724th Transportation Company was tasked to haul fuel to the north gate of Baghdad Airport from Camp Anaconda, 60 miles away the next morning - Good Friday and the first anniversary of the U.S. capture of Baghdad.
 Unknown to the truck drivers, elements of the 1st Cavalry Division had pushed militants into the suburbs of Abu Graib, through which the convoy had to travel.
 Up until this time, the convoy ambushes consisted of four or five insurgents firing on passing convoys with rocket-propelled grenades and small arms.
-The reaction to enemy contact at time was to return fire and clear the area.
+The reaction to enemy contact at the time was to return fire and clear the area.

 That morning, five vehicles of the 724th armed with crew-served weapons escorted a convoy of 17 fuel trucks and two bobtail tractors operated by U.S. defense contractor KBR.
-Enroute, the convoy ran through a well planned, large scale ambush that included improvised explosive devices, rocket-propelled grenades and small arms, believed to be from one or more of al-Qaeda in Iraq, the Badr Organization, and the Mahdi Army.
+En route, the convoy ran through a well planned, large-scale ambush that included improvised explosive devices, rocket-propelled grenades and small arms, believed to be from one or more of al-Qaeda in Iraq, the Badr Organization, and the Mahdi Army.
 Convoy commander Lieutenant Matthew Brown was wounded in the head and blacked out, leaving his driver, Private First Class Jeremy Church, to lead the convoy to safety.
 The attack damaged or destroyed numerous convoy vehicles and those that made the turn on the overpass drove through the mob of insurgents that had been driven into the neighborhood the day before.
 Church reached the safety of a dairy factory where a company of tanks waited.
 He then led a rescue of the stranded trucks and remained in the ambush area when the Humvee he was riding in was full of wounded.
 Tanks drove the length of the area while scout vehicles recovered Church and Specialist Patrick Pelz.
 Five civilian contractors and one U.S. Army soldier were killed.
 PFC Gregory R. Goodrich was killed by small arms fire during an intense firefight for which he received the Bronze Star.
 Twelve soldiers and four KBR drivers were wounded.
 Three civilian contractors, Thomas Hamill, Timothy Bell and William Bradley, and U.S. Army soldiers Sergeant Elmer Krause and Private First Class Keith Matthew Maupin, disappeared.
 Hamill escaped from his captors and was recovered by U.S. forces 27 days later.
 Bradley's body was recovered in January 2005.
 Krause's body was recovered on April 23 and Maupin was held captive for an undetermined time before being murdered.